Nyiriek/alu-higher_level_programming/python-classes/README.md

-Adding a class thatprints # square
+Adding a class that defines a square based on initial